The Top 3 Credit Myths That Won’t Go Away

 Furthermore, the credit reports that employers receive are different from the versions that are provided to lenders, and these credit reports do not come with credit scores.

-If there are other credit myths you think we should cover, leave a comment on this article or the accompanying video on our YouTube channel!
+If there are other credit myths you think we should cover, leave a comment on this article or the video on our YouTube channel!

 Video: Top 3 Credit Myths That Won’t Go Away